RobotNerd/proze/README.md

 # What is proze?

-> TL;DR proze is a set of tools that makes writing prose a little more
+> TL;DR `proze` is a set of tools that lets you write literature like you write code.
-> like writing code.

 Have you ever written a short story, a novel, or an essay and thought to yourself, "I wish this had syntax highlighting like when I write code."